abdullahmostafa0/Hard_C_Problems_On_HackerRank/README.md

-## This is my solution of hard problems in c on HackerRank
+## This is my solution of hard problems in C on HackerRank